The most common problems and strategies to help are explained below.

 Constipation

-Constipation is infrequent passage of stool (poo), with difficulty evacuating, straining and the passage of hard, lumpy stools.
+Constipation is infrequent passage of stool/poo (less than three times in a week), pain or straining on passing stool, and/or the passage of hard, lumpy stools.

 What can you do?